 At St Mary's First School, we follow our online safety policy.
 Our children are taught weekly about staying safe online through our computing and/or PSHE/RHE curriculum.
-We follow the progressional document 'Education for a Connected World' to ensure online safety teaching is at the forefront.
+We follow the progression document 'Education for a Connected World' to ensure online safety teaching is at the forefront.
 Our PSHE curriculum supports the planning and teaching of online safety.
 We publish an online safety newsletter to inform parents of up to date issues.
+The website has information for parents.
 We hold an Online Safety Day to raise awareness of online safety.
 We use an online learning platform - Showbie - which parents can use.
 Should we receive notification of any issues, we can communicate this through our newsletter, Showbie and text system.
 We also have an Acceptable User Policy and thorough induction systems in place.
 The staff Code of Conduct is also in place.
+We are directly responsible for ensuring we have the appropriate level of security protection procedures in place in order to safeguard our systems, staff and learners and we review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+Guidance on e-security is available from the National Education Network.